engie-group/shaystack/docs/index.md

 $ curl "http://localhost:3000/haystack/read?filter=point%20or%20site&limit=5"
 ```

 A javascript console is proposed to ask the datas.
-It's possible to add several API to merge the result from different
+It's possible to add several APIs to merge the result from different
 sources of data.

 ![Haystack UI](haystack-ui.png)

-For example, one datasource comes from a ETL to expose the ontology of the inventory and energy bills from the
+For example, one datasource comes from an ETL to expose the ontology of the inventory and energy bills from the
 accounting department in a S3 bucket.
 The second datasource is the BMS (Building Management System)
 compatible with Haystack, with the real-time data.
 If the entities use the same `id`, all the information were merged.
 The same filter was apply for each API.